Back Mumlink: to support women in matrescence (the transition to motherhood).

 In order not to be costing the country £8bn every year, here is what’s needed.

 1. Greater investment into specialist birth centres & training more midwives so women can feel supported rather than scared and alone.

-2. Give the same weight to the postnatal as the antenatal period: More appointments with professionals, to include debriefing about the birth and identify potential depression.
-The term ‘new motherhood syndrome’ to be recognised as this period, when it is normal rather than extreme to experience powerful emotions.
+2. Give the same weight to the postnatal as the antenatal period.
+The term matrescence to be recognised as this transition period into motherhood, when it is normal rather than extreme to experience powerful emotions.

 Maggie Gordon-Walker’s article about post-natal support http://www.theguardian.com/commentisfree/2014/jul/08/health-system-failing-new-mothers-postnatal-depression-nhs